canonical/charmed-kubeflow-uats/README.md

 ### Running from a configured management environment using the `driver`

-Any environment that can be used to access and configure the Charmed Kubeflow deployment is considered a configured management environment.
-That is, essentially, any machine with `kubectl` access to the underlying Kubernetes cluster.
-This is crucial, since the driver directly depends on a Kubernetes Job to run the tests.
-More specifically, the `driver` executes the following steps:
-1. Create a Kubeflow Profile (i.e. `test-kubeflow`) to run the tests in
-2. Submit a Kubernetes Job (i.e. `test-kubeflow`) that runs `tests` The Job performs the following:
-   * Mount the local `tests` directory to a Pod that uses `jupyter-scipy` as the container image
-   * Install python dependencies specified in the [requirements.txt](tests/requirements.txt)
-   * Run the test suite by executing `pytest`
-3. Wait until the Job completes (regardless of the outcome)
-4. Collect and report its logs, corresponding to the `pytest` execution of `tests`
-5. Cleanup (remove created Job and Profile)

 In order to run the tests using the `driver`:
 * Clone this repo locally and navigate to the repo directory: